Amerika Haus Berlin: The Amerika Haus following the fall of the Berlin Wall

 The Amerika Haus was an operation of the USIA for most of its history.
 Up until the fall of the Berlin Wall The Amerika Haus in Berlin was to a certain degree under the umbrella of the U.S. Mission in Berlin.
 Amerika Haus began reporting through the newly created American Embassy Office Berlin (a satellite of the Embassy in Bonn), and its Principal Officer when this new entity came into being in the early 1990s.
 In 1999 the USIA was merged into the State Department and as a result the Amerika Haus became an arm of the Public Diplomacy cadre of the U.S. State Department and put more firmly under the authority of the Principal Officer in Berlin.
 Later, in 1998, when the Embassy Office became the full-fledged Embassy newly relocated to Berlin, the Amerika Haus was more directly under the authority of the Ambassador, now resident in Berlin.

 Following the peaceful revolution and the fall of the Berlin Wall in 1989 many commentators questioned the role the institution could play in a united Germany and a post-Cold War Europe.
 The geo-political shift that took place in 1989, however, generated a high demand for further information on US politics and culture.
 The Amerika Haus became a meeting place for politicians, economists, scientists, and businessmen from across Europe.
 Another factor in the eventual demise of the Amerika Haus were the stricter security standards of the U.S Department's Diplomatic Security Service, as opposed to the standards of the former parent agency USIA.
 The location, layout and design of the Amerika Haus did not lend itself to these new standards.

 The identity of the Amerika Haus as a symbol of the United States for Berliners was reaffirmed following the terrorist attacks that took place on September 11, 2001.
 Although they viewed events from a distance, many Berliners felt compelled to display their sympathy for the American citizens.
 In a public outpouring of emotion, thousands of citizens laid flowers in front of the building in a show of solidarity, a stark contrast to the events of the 1960s.

 On September 25, 2006, almost 60 years after the institution had been established, the Amerika Haus Berlin was closed and the building returned to the city of Berlin by the US Ambassador William R. Timkin Jr. Following this closure, a number of organizations and individuals in civil society campaigned to revive the building.
 In September 2008, the doors of the Amerika Haus were reopened for an event series "How will America Vote?" and in January 2009 "Black History Month in Berlin 2009".

-In 2014, the gallery C/O Berlin relocated from the Postfuhramt to the Amerika Haus, where they hosts photography exhibitions.
+In 2014, the gallery C/O Berlin relocated from the Postfuhramt to the Amerika Haus, where they host photography exhibitions.
 In 2015, C/O Berlin was awarded the Berlin BDA Prize (Bund Deutscher Architekten) for its sensitive refurbishment and revitalization of the building.